jkotlinski/durexforth/README.md

 Goals:

 * Fun.
 The system should be nice to work with on the real machine.
-Mixing with assembly code is easy.
 * Simplicity.
 The core should be small, leaving a lot of space for user code and data.
-* Speed.
-While not being the main goal, durexForth happens to be the fastest C64 Forth ever.
+* Speed. durexForth is currently the fastest C64 Forth.

 <img src=http://i.imgur.com/eXsaXjo.png?1>